Vandan1396/CashY/GITHUB_PUBLISH.md

-# CashV — GitHub Upload Guide
+# CashY — GitHub Upload Guide

 Upload the contents of this folder to your new GitHub repository.